Chapter 7:

 By the end of the week, it was undeniable.

 The boys were the easiest.
-Offers to carry my books.
-Love letters slipped into my locker room.
-Their voices cracked when I rejected them, and I laughed quietly, soaking in their desperation.
+Their jaws slacked.
+Some of them began to offer to carry my books.
+Love letters slipped into my locker room once a day.
+Their voices cracked when I rejected them, and I laughed, gripping in their desperation.

-The girls?
-Different.
+The girls' reactions were different.
 Their whispers sharpened into daggers.

 “Who does she think she is?”